A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 Why Christmas?

-When you think about it, for many of us Christmas was all about giving and opening gifts!
+When you think about it, for many of us Christmas was really about giving and opening gifts!
 It is a tradition that goes back to the gifts of the Magi, which were presented to Jesus as a young child sometime after he was born.
 Some folks relate it to Saturnalia, a pagan Roman festival which pre-dated the birth of Christ, and which was supplanted by the Christian celebration of Jesus’ birth.

 Since people gave each other small gifts during that winter festival, the custom was appropriated by early Church Fathers.
 (Although some Christians today refuse to celebrate because of those early roots, but I say, why let the devil have all festivals?
 It’s ok to celebrate the birth of Christ and give gifts!)
 Which gift was your favorite this year?